nicerobot/meta/meta/README.md

 ## Meta-text

-Meta-text is a superset of plain text that assigns context based on identifiers.
+Meta-text is plain text that assigns context to text based on short, character identifiers.

 Meta-identifiers: